Computer accessibility: Special needs assessments

 People wishing to overcome an impairment in order to use a computer comfortably may require a "special needs assessment" by an assistive technology consultant (such as an occupational therapist, a rehabilitation engineering technologist, or an educational technologist) to help them identify and configure appropriate assistive technologies to meet individual needs.
 Even those who are unable to leave their own home or who live far from assessment providers may be assessed (and assisted) remotely using remote desktop software and a web cam.
 For example, the assessor logs on to the client's computer via a broadband Internet connection, observes the user's computer skills, and then remotely makes accessibility adjustments to the client's computer where necessary.

-Standards and regulations regarding computer accessibility
+Standards and regulations

 Section 508 of the Rehabilitation Act of 1973

 Section 508 requires US Federal agencies make their electronic and information technology (EIT) accessible to all disabled employees and members of the public.
 The US Access Board develops and maintains the Information and Communication Technology (ICT) accessibility standards.
 The Access Board issued a final rule that went into effect on January 18, 2018, updating accessibility requirements under Section 508.
 This final rule requires that all electronic content generated by US Federal agencies must conform to Level A and Level AA success criteria in WCAG 2.0, with four exceptions for non-Web documents: 2.4.1 Bypass Blocks, 2.4.5 Multiple Ways, 3.2.3 Consistent Navigation, and 3.2.4 Consistent Identification.

+EN 301 549

+EN 301 549 is a harmonised European standard that specifies accessibility requirements for information and communications technology (ICT) products and services, including websites, mobile applications, software, and hardware.
+Produced jointly by CEN, CENELEC, and ETSI, the standard incorporates WCAG 2.1 in full (as of version 3.2.1) while extending coverage to areas beyond web content, such as hardware, telecommunications, and biometric systems.
+EN 301 549 supports both the EU Web Accessibility Directive (2016/2102) and the European Accessibility Act (2019/882), and has been adopted internationally, including in Australia (as AS EN 301 549) and Canada (as CAN/ASC – EN 301 549:2024).